Skip to main content

 }

-Hook governance: only managed hooks run, HTTP calls restricted to approved endpoints.
+Hook governance: only managed hooks run, HTTP calls restricted to approved endpoints, with PermissionDenied logging for Auto Mode audit trails.

-For more on hook lifecycle details, handler types, and exit code semantics, check out Hooks & Lifecycle Automation.
+For more on hook lifecycle details, the 26 event types, handler configuration, and exit code semantics, check out Hooks & Lifecycle Automation.

 MCP Server Governance